Product photos can make or break an e-commerce store. As a photographer who takes product images for retailers and wholesalers, I often hear:

 2. Lifestyle Product Images:

 These are photos of your product interacting or with other things.
 Those “things” may be other products from a collection or in the proper setting for the product.
 Lifestyle images set a mood and add context to your product.
 They allow consumers to imagine how the product would look or feel in their life.
-These make good “Hero” shots for e-commerce retailers.
+These make good “Hero” shots for e-commerce retailers to use in their on-line stores.

 3. Action Product Images: